Universal Translation Services

 Political History

-Nevertheless, it is also essential to understand the political history of the last century, as these hardships have influenced Ethiopian society and shaped the Political History Ethiopia’s final emperor, Haile Selassie, was overthrown by a coup in 1974.
-Current Situation Ethiopia’s political history may still be a sensitive issue, particularly for those who were displaced.
+Nevertheless, understanding the political history of the last century remains essential, as these hardships have influenced Ethiopian society and shaped its current circumstances.
+In 1974, a coup overthrew Ethiopia’s final emperor, Haile Selassie.
+Today, Ethiopia’s political history may still present a sensitive issue, particularly for those who experienced displacement.

 Amharic is the government’s official language and a widely used in Ethiopia.